You claimed an exemption for yourself, but someone else claimed you as a dependent exemption for the same tax year on another tax return.

 What you need to do

-- If you don’t meet the rules to qualify as someone's dependent, you don’t need to contact us or take any action.
+- If you don’t qualify as someone's dependent, you don’t need to contact us or take any action.

-- If you meet the rules to qualify as someone's dependent, you must correct your tax return by filing a Form 1040X, Amended U.S. Individual Income Tax Return.
-The instructions for this form will guide you through the steps to correct your return.
+- If you qualify as someone's dependent, you must correct your tax return by filing a Form 1040X, Amended U.S. Individual Income Tax Return.
+See the Form 1040X Instructions for how to prepare the return.
 Mail your amended return to the IRS service center shown in the instructions.

 - Call us for assistance at the toll-free telephone number listed on the top right corner of your notice.